ThomasKur/M365Documentation/README.md

 ## Thanks to

+@MEM_MVP for the continious feedback and 10000 translations!!!!
+Thank you!

 @Microsoftgraph for the PowerShell Examples: <https://github.com/microsoftgraph/powershell-intune-samples>

-@guidooliveira for the PSWord Module, which enables the creation of the Word file. <https://github.com/guidooliveira/PSWord>
+@guidooliveira / @PrzemyslawKlys for the PSWriteWord Module, which enables the creation of the Word file. <https://github.com/EvotecIT/PSWriteWord>

 @MScholtes for the Transponse-Object example <https://github.com/MScholtes/TechNet-Gallery>

-@MEM_MVP for the continious feedback and translations

 ![Created by baseVISION](https://www.basevision.ch/wp-content/uploads/2015/12/baseVISION-Logo_RGB.png)